dmnknmnn/dmnknmnn/README.md

 - Passionate for research, learning, and teaching.
 - Eager to create impact by understanding processes, building on them, and improving the status quo.
 - <b>Researching Consumer Education</b> - In our fast-moving and quickly developing world, people easily get left behind.
 New business models, large quantities of accessible information and data, and volatile technology-centric financial products are hard to keep up with.
 Additionally, rapidly evolving environmental and societal challenges change the way companies understand their own role in societies.
 I try to help businesses understand how to be good educators for their customers.
+- You can find more information on <a href="https://linkedin.com/in/dmnknmnn" target="_blank">LinkedIn</a>, or follow me on <a href="https://twitter.com/dmnknmnn" target="_blank">Twitter</a>
+- Pronouns: he/him/his

 ## :detective: Current research

-- <a href="https://msutoday.msu.edu/news/2019/dominik-neumann-fomo-is-real">Availability of social information online and its effects on consumer behavior</a> (eg, Fear of Missing Out)
+- <a href="https://msutoday.msu.edu/news/2019/dominik-neumann-fomo-is-real" target="_blank">Availability of social information online and its effects on consumer behavior</a> (eg, Fear of Missing Out)
-- <a href="https://www.iwm-tuebingen.de/www/de/forschung/projekte/projekt.html?name=Moral_Social_Media">Social and moral responsibilities of organizations and institutions in digital societies</a> (eg, in health communication and PR).
+- <a href="https://www.iwm-tuebingen.de/www/de/forschung/projekte/projekt.html?name=Moral_Social_Media" target="_blank">Social and moral responsibilities of organizations and institutions in digital societies</a> (eg, in health communication and PR).
-- <a href="https://www.iwm-tuebingen.de/www/de/forschung/projekte/projekt.html?name=Automatisierte_Interaktion">Human-machine interactions in online customer service, particularly moral judgments of machines</a> (eg, chatbots).
+- <a href="https://www.iwm-tuebingen.de/www/de/forschung/projekte/projekt.html?name=Automatisierte_Interaktion" target="_blank">Human-machine interactions in online customer service, particularly moral judgments of machines</a> (eg, chatbots).
 - Consumers' financial literacy in fast-moving digital economies (eg, cryptocurrencies and online trading platforms).

 <!--